 RB: Nick Lima (SJ)

-Lima had a very good game offensively for San Jose though his shots were a bit wishful at times.
+Lima had a very good game offensively for San Jose though his shots were a bit wishful.
 The fact that a rookie right back had the desire to take those shots is a testament to his confidence and ability.
 However, this pick is for Lima’s defensive prowess.

 Montreal didn’t manage a shot on goal the entire game and Ignacio Piatti – one of the most dangerous players in MLS was shut down almost entirely.
 The passing, dribbling, and shooting of Piatti were all held in check – to put it lightly – by Lima.
 That’s a great showing for the rookie.
 Below is Piatti’s actions in the game.